 17th Century Almanac for March – open fields & enclosure

-The 17th Century almanac for March – the month of ‘many weathers’, Celtic saints and Spring crops.
+March is the month of ‘many weathers’, Celtic saints and Spring crops.
 It was a month of hard agricultural labour, of ploughing and sowing the great open fields and acre strips.
 March was also a time of cold, want and hunger.
 A month of Lenten fast.

 Early Modern Agriculture – open fields, commons & crofts